 Very difficult to do alone if you have a big dog.

-Yoke may poke dog on the side if dog struggles/wiggles a little bit.
+The yoke may poke dog on the side if the dog struggles/wiggles a little bit.

 The saddle can be very tight on the pelvis and is not always welded at the right angle.